cph-cachet/flutter-plugins/packages/health/README.md

   * cleaning up dublicate data points via the `removeDuplicates` method.

-> For Android, the target phone __needs__ to have [Google Fit](https://www.google.com/fit/) installed and have access to the internet, otherwise this plugin will not work.
+Note that for Android, the target phone __needs__ to have [Google Fit](https://www.google.com/fit/) installed and have access to the internet, otherwise this plugin will not work.

 ## Data Types